Are you one of those people who doesn’t feel totally confident about Value Added Tax?

 You cannot claim VAT on the following, even when the goods and services in question are acquired or used for the purposes of a taxable business:

-- expenditure incurred by you on food or drink, or other personal services for yourself, your agents or employees, except to the extent, if any, that such expenditure is incurred in relation to a supply of services in respect of which you are accountable for tax.
+- expenditure incurred on personal services.
+This applies to yourself, your agents, or employees.
+This is an exemption if such expenditure is incurred in relation to a supply of services you are accountable for tax.

 - expenditure incurred by you on food or drink, or accommodation or other entertainment services, where such expenditure forms all or part of the cost of providing an advertising service in respect of which tax is due and payable by you

-- entertainment expenses incurred by you person, your agents or employees
+- entertainment expenses incurred by you personally, your agents or employees

 - the purchase, hiring, intra-Community acquisition or importation of passenger motor vehicles other than certain qualifying motor vehicles (details from Revenue Website) and other than motor vehicles held as stock-in-trade, or for the purposes of the sale of those motor vehicles by a financial institution in the context of a hire-purchase agreement, or for the purpose of a business of the hiring of motor vehicles, or for use in a driving school business.